 Hiding God’s Outcasts

-In the Soncino translation, Isaiah 16:1 reads, “Send you the lambs for the ruler of the land, from the crags that are toward the wilderness unto the mount of the daughter of Zion.”
+In the Soncino commentary, Isaiah 16:1 reads, “Send ye the lambs for the ruler of the land From the crags that are toward the wilderness, Unto the mount of the daughter of Zion.”

 “Lamb” in the King James Version is better translated lambs.
 It is a collective noun.
 Crags is translated from the Hebrew Sela, meaning rocky fortress.
 The equivalent word in the Greek is Petra.

 Someone here is sending special tribute to the ruler.
 In other words, there is a group of people who are respectful to the government.
 And they are located in Sela, this rocky place that is toward the wilderness—unto the mount of the daughter of Zion.
 So the daughter of Zion is there—which is God’s very elect!
 This is a picture of God’s own Church in a rocky fortress, giving a gift and respect to the government of the land.

 “Like fluttering birds, like scattered nestlings, so are the daughters of Moab at the fords of the Arnon” (verse 2; rsv).
 Look at the context and you can see that this chapter’s events take place during the Tribulation.
 So the whole region, and the world, is seized with turmoil—and it is affecting Moab, which is modern-day Jordan. “[F]ords of the Arnon” means that the Jordanian people are trying to get out of there, and they are crossing a boundary at the shallow part of a river.
 The Soncino commentary says, “The inhabitants of the provincial towns, uprooted from their homes and in search of a resting place.”
 That is Tribulation-associated imagery.
 The king of the south has already been conquered by the king of the north (explained in our booklet TheKing of the South, free upon request).